Brokerage Account vs. IRA: What's the Difference?

 What is an IRA?

-IRAs are tax-advantaged savings accounts specifically designed to help individuals save for retirement.
+IRAs are tax-advantaged accounts specifically designed to help individuals save for retirement.
 There are different types of IRAs including Traditional and Roth, each with their own eligibility requirements, contribution limits, and tax benefits.
 IRAs allow individuals to invest in a diverse range of assets while benefiting from tax-deferred or tax-free growth of earnings, depending on the type of IRA.
 These accounts can be funded in several ways, including earned income and rollovers.

 What are the differences between brokerage accounts and IRAs?